AY2324S2-CS2103T-W12-2/tp/docs/UserGuide.md

 - The `MODULE_CODE` refers to the module code of the module you intend to add

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-  If you are unsure of a module code, you can use <a href="https://www.nusmods.com">NUS Mods</a> to find it!
+  If you are unsure of a module code, you can use [List Modules](#learn-more-about-modules-list_modules) to find it!
 </div>

 Examples: